Coolidge Corner

-Coolidge Corner is a neighborhood of Brookline, Massachusetts, centered on the intersection of Beacon Street and Harvard Street.
+Coolidge Corner is a neighborhood of Brookline, Massachusetts, United States, centered on the intersection of Beacon Street and Harvard Street.
 The neighborhood takes its name from the Coolidge & Brother general store that opened in 1857 at that intersection at the site of today's S.S.
 Pierce building, which was for many years the only commercial business in north Brookline.

+Coolidge Corner is known for its walkability, transit access, and vibrant mix of cultures, making it one of Brookline’s most dynamic neighborhoods.

+Coolidge Corner is a densely populated, diverse, and highly educated neighborhood with the following key demographic characteristics:

+Population: Estimates vary by source and boundary definition, but the Coolidge Corner South Side area has about 31,517 residents with a median age of 33.3.